Talend/vault-sidecar-injector/README.md

 | `sidecar.vault.talend.org/status` | "injected" | Status set by Vault Sidecar Injector        |

 > **Note:** you can change the annotation prefix (set by default to `sidecar.vault.talend.org`) thanks to `mutatingwebhook.annotations.keyPrefix` key in [configuration](https://github.com/Talend/vault-sidecar-injector/blob/master/README.md#configuration).

-### Modes

-`Vault Sidecar Injector` supports several high-level features or *modes*:

-- [**secrets**](https://github.com/Talend/vault-sidecar-injector/blob/master/README.md#secrets-mode), the primary mode allowing to continuously retrieve secrets from Vault server's store, coping with secrets rotations (ie any change will be propagated and updated values made available to consume by applications).
-- [**proxy**](https://github.com/Talend/vault-sidecar-injector/blob/master/README.md#proxy-mode), to transform the injected Vault Agent as a local, authenticated gateway to the remote Vault server.
-For example, with this mode enabled, applications can easily leverage Vault's Transit Engine to cipher/decipher payloads by just sending data to the local proxy without dealing themselves with Vault authentication and tokens.

 ### Secrets Mode